5 minute read

 ✅ Important Info:

-• Novel Food authorization: Required for all ingestible CBD products
+• Novel Food authorization: Required for ingestible CBD products, but cannot override Italy’s current restrictions on flower-derived oral CBD.

-• CBD from non-EU: Requires customs code, VAT, COA, and possible local testing
+• CBD from non-EU: Requires HS code, VAT, COA, and possible local testing; restricted categories won’t clear.

-👉 In short: Yes, you can bring CBD to Italy, but make sure it’s compliant with both EU standards and Italian enforcement practices.
+👉 In short: You can bring only compliant, non-restricted CBD products to Italy.
+Flower-derived oral CBD is not importable/marketable under current rules.
+Ensure alignment with both EU standards and Italy’s current enforcement practices.

 can you bring cbd to italy